Oral History Transcript — Dr. Kenneth Stevens

 Stevens: Thatís the hope.
 Yes.
 So the data-driven approach, basically, looks at things on the surface and tries to relate that to surface acoustic things.
-So what that means is that any given word might have ten different pronunciations and you might have fifty or sixty different phonetic units or phons, as they call them.
+So what that means is that any given word might have ten different pronunciations and you might have fifty or sixty different phonetic units or phones, as they call them.
 Just so that you can relate these surface representations of the acoustics.

-Stevens: She is an Associate Professor in the communicative disorders department at Northeastern University.
+Stevens: She is an Associate Professor in the Communicative Disorders Department at Northeastern University.

 Matthies: So, two faculty members in one family.